-Kale is one vegetable that deserves a place on your dinner plate in.
-It's low in calories and packed with a range of vitamins and minerals, including vitamins A, C and K, as well as phytochemicals called lutein and zeaxanthin.
+Kale is packed with a range of vitamins and minerals, including vitamins A, C and K, as well as phytochemicals called lutein and zeaxanthin.
+Eating kale - and other leafy green vegetables - has been linked to protection against cancer, heart disease, macullar degeneration, cataract and hip fracture.

-Your eyes can benefit from eating kale too.
 Kale is an excellent source of lutein and zeaxanthin, two phytochemicals that when consumed, make their way to the eye where they protect both the retina and lens from oxidative damage.
-A number of studies linked higher lutein intakes with a lower risk of cataract and macular degeneration.
-Scientists speculate that a daily intake of 6 to 15 milligrams of lutein and zeaxanthin is optimal for eye health.
+A number of studies linked higher lutein + zeaxanthin intakes with a lower risk of cataract and macular degeneration.
+Scientists speculate that a daily intake of 6 to 15 milligrams of lutein + zeaxanthin is optimal for eye health.
 And guess what?
 One-half cup (125 ml) of cooked kale has 12 milligrams!

 Eating kale can also help keep your mind sharp as you age, thanks to its exceptional vitamin E content.
 Vitamin E is thought to protect brain cells from damage caused by free radicals.
 The brain is especially vulnerable to free radical damage because of its high demand for oxygen, its abundance of easily oxidized cell membranes, and its weak antioxidant defenses.

 If you need another reason to eat your greens, eat them for your bones, thanks to their sizeable vitamin K content.
 Research from the Human Nutrition Center on Aging at Tufts University revealed that compared to women who consumed the most vitamin K, those whose diets provided the least had significantly lower bone density.
 Scientists speculate it takes about 200 micrograms per day to protect bones from thinning.
 One serving of cooked kale (1/2 cup or 125 ml) delivers 531 micrograms of the nutrient!!

 Nutrient information per ½ cup (125 ml) of cooked kale;